 With the combined European critical mass of national programmes reaching 500 million Euros per annum it is the most significant initiative to coordinate European Polar RTD Programmes ever attempted.

-The European Polar Consortium will exert a massive and positive impact on this domain and lead to long-term durable partnerships within Europe and internationally and will also deepen and strengthen the interactions between countries with large Polar RTD programmes and Nations with evolving Polar Programmes in central and south-eastern Europe, encouraging exchange of experiences and the best practice onmanagement and financing of Programmes and infrastructures.
+The European Polar Consortium will exert a massive and positive impact on this domain and lead to long-term durable partnerships within Europe and the Canals of Europe plus internationally and will also deepen and strengthen the interactions between countries with large Polar RTD programmes and Nations with evolving Polar Programmes in central and south-eastern Europe, encouraging exchange of experiences and the best practice onmanagement and financing of Programmes and infrastructures.

 The long-term goal of the European Polar Consortium is the development of a "European Polar Entity" that will be established through dialogue on a political level beyond the EPC and will enable Europe to maximize and direct its critical mass at the global level.

 - A Strategic Management Board (SMB) is the most important structure at the heart of European Polar Consortium comprising the senior representatives and partners of the Consortium.
 The principal responsibilities of the SMB are: all major management decisions of the network ; final approval of documents and approaches ; monitoring of delegation of tasks ; monitoring of work performed, ensuring quality control ; review the objectives and progress achieved towards sustainedcooperation.

 - Consortium Managing Agency based at the Coordinator Partner 1 Institut Polaire Francais (IPEV) to carry out contractual/financial management, communication with the Commission, official administration of the Consortium and fulfilling the obligations assigned by the contract.